• Product

 What Is Cloud Computing?

-The term “cloud computing” was first coined in 1996 in an internal document from computer manufacturer Compaq (later acquired by Hewlett-Packard).
+The term “cloud computing” was coined in 1996 in an internal document from computer manufacturer Compaq (today a part of Hewlett-Packard).
 The concept, however, likely originated in the 1950s when some organizations started using complex systems of massive mainframe computers to process data.

-Today cloud computing refers to “distributed computing.”
-In this model, IT hardware, software, and processes exist in different physical locations while connecting and communicating with each other via the Internet.
+Today cloud computing refers to “distributed” computing.
+In this model, IT hardware, software, and processes exist in different physical locations, and connect and communicate with each other via the Internet.

-By remotely hosting platforms, databases, and software, cloud computing supports the on-demand delivery of computing power, storage, networking, database, and applications to users.
+By hosting platforms, databases, and software remotely, cloud computing supports the on-demand delivery of computing power, storage, networking, databases, and applications to users.

 Benefits of Cloud Computing

-Cloud computing allows users to access applications and data remotely, from any location, at any time, and from any online device such as a laptop or mobile phone.
-Cloud systems also provide an infrastructure for businesses to develop and deploy enterprise software and services.
+Cloud computing allows users to access applications and data from any location at any time and from any Internet-connected device, such as a laptop or mobile phone.
+Cloud systems also provide infrastructure for businesses to develop and deploy enterprise software and services.
 This infrastructure improves agility and time-to-market for software development.

 Scalability